My setup

 - Discord (opens in a new tab)

-- Chat and video calls
+- Chat and video calls, mostly for non-work

 - OBS (opens in a new tab)